Immigration Clinic

 • Litigation and strategic planning, including factual investigation, case planning and management, developing a case theory, and building a record for appeal

-• Administration law research and analysis
+• Administration law research, analysis, and advocacy

 • Responding to rapidly changing circumstances